HackerN64/F3DEX3/README.md

   = vertex color).
 Useful for cel shading (with alpha compare), bump mapping, or unusual CC effects (e.g. vertex color multiplies texture, lighting applied after).
+- New geometry mode bit enables Fresnel.
+The dot product between a vertex normal and the vector from the vertex to the camera is computed.
+A settable scale and offset converts this to a shade alpha value.
+This is useful for making surfaces fade between transparent when viewed straight-on and opaque when viewed at a large angle, or for applying a fake "outline" around the border of meshes.
 - New geometry mode bits enable attribute offsets (applied after scale) for Z and ST. For Z, this fixes decal mode.
 For ST, this enables UV scrolling without CPU intervention.
-- New geometry mode bit enables Fresnel TODO.

 ### Improved existing features